italomaia/flask-empty/README.md

 Environment Variables
 =====================

-Be aware you might need to tweak the environment variables for production mode.
-The are available at **.env** and **Dockerfile**.
+Be aware that you might need to tweak the environment variables for production mode.
+The are available at `.env` and `Dockerfile`.
 If using Docker, you can even provide them inline.

 Important files to be aware of
 ==============================

-**<project>/extensions.py** all extension instances that need initialization should be available here in order to have _Empty_ see and initialize them for you.
+`<project>/extensions.py` all extension instances that need initialization should be available here in order to have _Empty_ see and initialize them for you.

-**<project>/config.py** is a pre-set configuration classes for you to meddle with.
+`<project>/config.py` is a pre-set configuration classes for you to meddle with.
 They're are all self explanatory and commented.

-**<project>/main.py** the _Empty_ class inherits from _empty.Empty_ which inherits from _flask.Flask_.
+`<project>/main.py` the _Empty_ class inherits from _empty.Empty_ which inherits from _flask.Flask_.
 Override it if you need to setup extensions, an index view, context processors, etc. It already has some sensitive defaults for most use cases.
 See https://github.com/italomaia/empty for all options.

-**<project>/<project>.ini** is the configuration file used with [uwsgi](https://github.com/unbit/uwsgi).
+`<project>/<project>.ini` is the configuration file used with [uwsgi](https://github.com/unbit/uwsgi).
 Use it like this:

 ```
 uwsgi --ini your_project.ini
 ```

-**commands.py** adds few very useful commandline commands (...) to help your development productivity.
+`commands.py` adds few very useful commandline commands (...) to help your development productivity.
 Check available commands by running **flask**.

 ## Heroku